valkey-io/valkey-doc/docs/management/sentinel.md

 ### Reconfiguring Sentinel at Runtime

-Starting with Redis version 2.8.4, Sentinel provides an API in order to add, remove, or change the configuration of a given master.
+Sentinel provides an API in order to add, remove, or change the configuration of a given master.
 Note that if you have multiple sentinels you should apply the changes to all to your instances for Redis Sentinel to work properly.
 This means that changing the configuration of a single Sentinel does not automatically propagate the changes to the other Sentinels in the network.

 The following is a list of `SENTINEL` subcommands used in order to update the configuration of a Sentinel instance.